radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/getting-started/05-studio-editors.md

 The graphical editor of the report layout consists of a series of tabs (Layout, Master Page, Script, XML Source, Preview).
 The tab that is useful initially is the Layout tab for graphical editing of reports.

-It is possible to preview the reports while clicking the 'View report' button on the Brainwave Identity GRC Analytics toolbar, choosing "In Web Browser".
+It is possible to preview the reports while clicking the 'View report' button on the Identity Analytics toolbar, choosing "In Web Browser".

 > If you're using Internet Explorer 11, please follow [those directions](how-to/misc/IE-11-preview-errors.md).

 ![Report preview](./images/worddav949884012063a57b13904053361256fd.png "Report preview")

 Reports can be run and generated in multiple formats.
-To do this, use the 'View report' button on the Brainwave Identity GRC Analytics toolbar.
+To do this, use the 'View report' button on the Identity Analytics toolbar.
 Supported formats are:

 - HTML
 - PDF